Mapping properties of the heat operator on edge manifolds: Short-time existence of solutions to semilinear parabolic equations

 In this section we provide an application of our estimates to prove short-time existence of solutions to some semilinear parabolic equations on both complete and incomplete edge spaces.
 We follow \cite{JefLoy:RSH, JefLoy:RHM} closely.
 The underlying idea is based on \cite{Tay:PDE}.

 Consider an equation of the form

 where $\Delta$ denotes the appropriate edge Laplacian and $Q$ denotes inhomogeneous terms that involve up to one edge derivative of $u$.
+We assume that $Q$ is smooth in its arguments.
+For notational convenience, we set $\Phi(u) = Q(u, V_e u)$, where we have suppressed the dependence of $Q$ on the time and local space variables.
 Applying Duhamel's principle, we transform the problem to an equivalent integral equation:

 With appropriate assumptions and the estimates of Theorems \ref{thm:main:incomplete} or \ref{thm:main:complete}, this equation may be solved by the contraction mapping principle, as we now explain.

 Recall that a semigroup $S_t$ of operators on a Banach space $X$ is strongly continuous if for all $f \in X$,